sarapeddy/saga-implementation-with-Spring-Boot/slides/tutorial.md

 - **postgres**: This container manages the databases for the microservices.
 Although each of them should ideally have its own separate database, we simulate this by creating separate tables within a single Postgres container to simplify setup and reduce resource usage.

-- **conductor**: This container runs the Orkes Conductor image, which is used for the orchestration task and to run the workflows.
+- **conductor**: This container runs the Conductor image, which is used for the orchestration task and to run the workflows.
 It is important to remember that it is the only container which expose 2 ports: `5000` to access at the UI and `8080` to allow the services to register their tasks.

 - **cart**: This container hosts the `cart-service`.